-While Microsoft is already firmly involved in the world of AR, its cheaper VR headset - now dubbed Windows Mixed Reality - is set to arrive on the scene soon.
+Microsoft is already firmly involved in the world of AR with HoloLens, but its VR headsets, which have been dubbed Windows Mixed Reality, are set to arrive on the scene soon.

 Read next: Best VR headsets 2017